iuscommunity/sphinx_iuscommunity/_build/html/_sources/pages/FAQs.txt

 ====
 FAQs
 ====

+.. note:: As of September 24, 2015, `ius.io`_ has replaced this website.
+This
+          site will stay up for about 30 days for archive purposes then redirect to the new site.
+The old site code be still be available at the `sphinx_iuscommunity Github repo`_.

 The FAQs on this page are the most common, official questions we wanted to answer.
 However, if you don’t find your question here, please check out our